 As the capital required for the summer season generally exceeds cash available from operations, Virco has historically relied on third-party bank financing to meet seasonal cash flow requirements.
-On December 22, 2011, the Company and Virco Inc., a wholly owned subsidiary of the Company ("Virco" and, together with the Company, the "Borrowers") entered into a Revolving Credit and Security Agreement ("Credit Agreement") with PNC Bank, National Association, as administrative agent and lender ("PNC").
-On September 28, 2021, the Borrowers entered into an Amended and Restated Credit Agreement (the "Restated Credit Agreement") with PNC that effectively incorporated all of the prior amendments to the Credit Agreement into an amended and restated form of agreement.
+On December 22, 2011, the Company and Virco Inc., a wholly owned subsidiary of the Company ("Virco" and, together with the Company, the "Borrowers") entered into a Revolving Credit and Security Agreement ("Restated Credit Agreement") with PNC Bank, National Association, as administrative agent and lender ("PNC").

-The Restated Credit Agreement provides the Borrowers with a secured revolving line of credit ("Revolving Credit Facility") of up to \$65,000,000, with seasonal adjustments to the credit limit and subject to borrowing base limitations and includes a sublimit of up to \$3,000,000 for issuances of letters of credit.
-In addition, the Restated Credit Agreement provides an Equipment Line for purchases of equipment up to \$2,000,000.
-The Revolving Credit Facility is an asset-based line of credit that is subject to a borrowing base limitation and generally provides for advances of up to 85% of eligible accounts receivable, plus a percentage equal to the lesser of 60% of the value of eligible inventory or 85% of the liquidation value of eligible inventory, plus \$15,000,000 for the period from December to July of each year minus undrawn amounts of letters of credit and reserves.
+The Restated Credit Agreement as currently in effect provides the Borrowers with a secured revolving line of credit ("Revolving Credit Facility") of up to \$65.0 million, with seasonal adjustments to the credit limit (up to \$70.0 million during the months of June, July and August 2024) and subject to borrowing base limitations and includes a sub-limit of up to \$3.0 million for issuances of letters of credit.
+In addition, the Restated Credit Agreement provides an inventory sublimit of \$35.0 million and Assemble-to-ship ("ATS") inventory sublimit of \$15.0 million during the months of May through August 2024, and an Equipment Line for purchases of equipment of up to \$2.0 million.
+The Revolving Credit Facility is an asset-based line of credit that is subject to a borrowing base limitation and generally provides for advances of up to 85% of eligible accounts receivable, plus a percentage equal to the lesser of 60% of the value of eligible inventory or 85% of the liquidation value of eligible inventory, plus \$15.0 million for the period from December to July of each year minus undrawn amounts of letters of credit and reserves.
 The Revolving Credit Facility is secured by substantially all of the Borrowers' personal property and certain of the Borrowers' real property.
-The original termination date of the Restated Credit Agreement was March 19, 2023, which date was extended to April 15, 2027, at which point the principal amount outstanding under the Restated Credit Agreement and any accrued and unpaid interest is due and payable, subject to certain prepayment penalties upon earlier termination.
-Prior to the maturity date, principal amounts outstanding under the Restated Credit Agreement may be repaid and reborrowed at the option of the Borrowers without premium or penalty, subject to borrowing base limitations, seasonal adjustments, and certain other conditions.
+The scheduled maturity date of the Restated Credit Agreement is April 15, 2027, at which point the principal amount outstanding under the Restated Credit Agreement and any accrued and unpaid interest is due and payable, subject to certain prepayment penalties upon earlier termination.
+Prior to the maturity date, principal amounts outstanding under the Restated Credit Agreement and any accrued and unpaid interest is due and payable, subject to borrowing base limitations, seasonal adjustments, and certain other conditions.

 The Revolving Credit Facility bears interest, at the Borrowers' option, at either the Alternate Base Rate (as defined in the Restated Credit Agreement) or the Eurodollar Currency Rate (as defined in the Restated Credit Agreement), in each case plus an applicable margin.
 The applicable margin for Alternate Base Rate loans is a percentage within a range of 1.25% to 1.75%, and the applicable margin for Eurodollar Currency Rate loans is a percentage within a range of 2.25% to 2.75%, in each case based on the adjusted EBITDA (as defined in the Restated Credit Agreement, "EBITDA") of the Borrowers at the end of each fiscal quarter and may be increased at PNC's option by 2.0% during the continuance of an event of default.
-Accrued interest with respect to principal amounts outstanding under the Restated Credit Agreement is payable in arrears on a monthly basis for Alternative Base Rate loans, and at the end of the applicable interest period but at most every three months for Eurodollar Currency Rate loans 31, 2023 was 9.25%.
+Accrued interest with respect to principal amounts outstanding under the Restated Credit Agreement is payable in arrears on a monthly basis for Alternative Base Rate loans, and at the end of the applicable interest period but at most every three months for Eurodollar Currency Rate loans.
+The interest rate at January 31, 2025 was 9.5%.